Maxim Ksuta

 New exhibition.
 ATTRACTION: MANEGE — TRIUMPH GALLERY (MOSCOW).
 OTHER SHORES.
 St. Petersburg

-The name of the exhibition alludes to a number of cultural narratives.
-One of them is Vladimir Nabokov’s autobiography that takes us back to certain episodes of his childhood and adolescence, as well as his relocation from one continent to another.
+The exhibition’s title alludes to several cultural narratives.
+Primary among them is Vladimir Nabokov’s autobiography, which revisits episodes of his childhood and adolescence, as well as his migration from one continent to another.

 A Memória da Pessoa /O Destino da Sociedade.
 Rússia